1. Legal Advice

 Our Your Rights sister site (www.yourrights.org.uk) is temporarily unavailable.
 Please use the contact us form on this site for any legal queries, selecting “Information” as the query type.
 Please give a brief description of the legal issue, an indication of any upcoming deadlines and whether you are currently legally represented.

 What kind of advice or help can Liberty offer me?

-Liberty runs free specialist advice services for private individuals and voluntary sector organisations.
+Liberty runs a free specialist advice service.

 If you don't find the information that you are looking for on our website, you can call our advice line on these numbers: 0845 123 2307 or 0203 145 0461.
 If you are calling from a mobile phone the '020' number may be the cheaper number to use.

 The line is open at the following times:

 Monday and Thursday 6.30pm - 8.30pm Wednesday 12.30pm - 2.30pm